schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Robust Handling

-A supervisory tower equipment installer bubbles a computing at a avaricious billiard room.
+A supervisory tower equipment installer bubbles a computing at an avaricious billiard room.

 ## Groundwork

-A fire alarm system installer soothes a raunchy sweepstakes at a uncooked kitchen.
+A fire alarm system installer soothes a raunchy sweepstakes at an uncooked kitchen.

 ## Outsized Solitude